 Step 1: Pay off or transfer your remaining account balance

-Before closing your credit card, make sure that it has a zero balance.
+Before closing a credit card, make sure that it has a zero balance.
 Know that you may be able to close the card with a balance, but you won’t have charging privileges once you close it and will still be required to pay the balance off over a specified period of time.

 You can also consider transferring the balance to a new credit card with a 0% APR promotional offer to zero out the balance on the card you want to close.